gavinanderegg/gavinanderegg.github.io/_posts/2019-04-12-the-case-for-itunes.md

 title: The Case for iTunes
 ---

-There’s growing evidence that [iTunes might split up in macOS 10.15](https://www.macrumors.com/2019/04/10/macos-10-15-music-podcasts-apps/).
+There’s growing evidence that [iTunes might be split up in macOS 10.15](https://www.macrumors.com/2019/04/10/macos-10-15-music-podcasts-apps/).
 For movies and TV shows, this makes a lot of sense.
 When it comes to music, this scares me.

 I’m not going to try and convince anyone that present day iTunes is a great app.
 It’s bloated and confusing.
 It does too many things, and does many of them poorly.
 As someone with with movies and TV shows in Apple's ecosystem, I’d love purpose-built for viewing that content.
 With the upcoming [Apple TV+ service](https://www.apple.com/ca/apple-tv-plus/), there’s an even greater need for Apple to get this right.